harding/old-docs-history-bitcoin.org/en/developer-guide.md

 corresponding to the number desired.

-Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatability, `OP_CHECKMULTISIG` consumes one more value from the stack than indicated by *m*, so the list of signatures in the scriptSig must be prefaced with an extra value (`OP_0`) which will be consumed but not used.
+Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatibility, `OP_CHECKMULTISIG` consumes one more value from the stack than indicated by *m*, so the list of signatures in the scriptSig must be prefaced with an extra value (`OP_0`) which will be consumed but not used.